-I’m a food and travel journalist and cheese consultant.
+I’m a food and travel journalist, the editor of Edible Aspen, and a cheese consultant.
 I’m also a native Californian Colorado resident previously located in Seattle and Maui.
-I currently roost in Basalt, near Aspen.
+I currently roost near Aspen.
 You might say I have commitment issues; I call it “nomading.”

 My focus is on sustainability (minus the fossil fuels burned during my many moves and while traveling) and adventure travel.

 I grew up on a small ranch, which is what inspired me to educate people about seasonal eating/where food comes from.
 After obtaining a Culinary Arts degree from Johnson & Wales University and working countless restaurant/random food industry jobs, I started The Sustainable Kitchen®, a home-based cooking school/farm tour program in Berkeley.

-In between front- and back-of-house gigs, selling organic pastry to angry vegans at farmers’ markets, and scraping dried food from my dining room (aka “cooking school”) floor, I scored a newspaper food column.
+In between front- and back-of-house gigs and selling organic pastry to angry vegans at farmers’ markets, I scored a newspaper food column.
 Without planning to, I’d become a full-time food and travel journalist (meaning I kept my day and night jobs).

 Currently, I’m the contributing editor at culture: the word on cheese .
-I also write for Aspen magazine, Edible Aspen, Refinery29, Eater, Yahoo Travel, Gadling, and other food/travel/lifestyle sites and blogs, and various national and regional magazines.
+I also write for Aspen magazine, Aspen Sojourner, Refinery29, TCS World Travel, and other regional and national magazines and digital outlets.
 I’m a former cheesemonger and the co-author of Cheese for Dummies.

 I’m still a dirtbag backpacker, regardless of where my assignments take me.
 I’ve been known to sleep in the occasional five-star hotel public toilet stall.
 I’ll eat anything.
 I travel with a lot of antibiotics.

 Ironically, I’m severely flight phobic, hence the name of this site.
 Xanax® enables me to explore the world, once I’ve roused from my drug-induced, airborne slumber.
 Travel is what inspires and motivates me, personally and professionally.

 My mom hates that I fly under the influence, her reasoning being that should something go awry at 37,000 feet, I won’t be at full mental or physical capacity.
 I say, if there’s a serious problem, we’re all fucked.